ma16/rpio/cc/Rpi/Pwm.md

 P-1 | (P-1) / P | Highest sensible value below High
 P | 1 | Permanently High

-In *mark-space* operation (M/S), the output is set to Low for (*P*-*R*) clock-pulses and then to High for *R* clock-pulses.
+In *mark-space* operation (M/S), the output is set to High for *R* clock-pulses and then to Low for (*P*-*R*) clock-pulses.

-A *coherent* operation is also supported which spreads the Lows and Highs (within a cycle) evenly.
+A *coherent* operation is also supported which spreads the Highs and Lows (within a cycle) evenly.
 For example: (*R*,*P*) = (3,10)

 ```
-       M/S cycle: 0 0 0 0 0 0 0 1 1 1
+       M/S cycle: 1 1 1 0 0 0 0 0 0 0
-  coherent cycle: 0 1 0 0 1 0 0 1 0 0
+  coherent cycle: 1 0 0 0 1 0 0 1 0 0
 ```

 ### Serial Mode

-If Serial mode (MODE=1) is used instead of PWM, the output signal corresponds to the bits of a given word.
+In Serial mode (MODE=1 & USEF=1), the output signal corresponds to the bits of a given word.
+This enables arbitrary bit-stream of almost any length.

+The number of bits per cycle is defined by the Range register.
+The actual bits are read word by word from the FIFO.
+Each word makes a cycle.
 Most significant bits are put out first.
-This enables arbitrary bit-stream of almost any length in FIFO mode (USEF=1).
+If the range is less than 32, the least significant bits are ignored.
+If the range is greater than 32, padding bits are appended (corresponding to the SBIT).

 ## Status Register (STA)